-Taxis might be the most convenient mean of transport; however it is the most expensive way of travelling (rates are fixed with no meters).
-The average price from Ornos should be around €10.
+Taxis might be the most convenient mean of transport; however, it is the most expensive way of travelling (rates are fixed with no meters).
+The average price from Ornos village should be around €10.

-The other option is a car – public car parks can be found around the ports and the bus stands (however you might struggle during the peak season).
-With plenty opportunities to rent vehicles (cars, scooters and quad bikes), it is a perfect way how to explore the island.
+The other option is a car – public car parks can be found around the ports, and the bus stands (however you might struggle during the peak season).
+With plenty of opportunities to rent vehicles (cars, scooters and quad bikes), it is a perfect way how to explore the island.

-If you need a break from the hustle and bustle of Mykonos town, the OSOM Resort situated in the popular village of Ornos, could be a great choice for you.
-A gorgeous island-chic lifestyle resort located just a few minutes’ drive from busy Mykonos town is the perfect getaway for a relaxed holiday.
+If you need a break from the hustle and bustle of Mykonos town, the OSOM Resort situated in the popular village Ornos could be an excellent choice for you.
+A gorgeous island-chic lifestyle resort, located just a few minutes’ drives away from busy Mykonos town, is the perfect getaway for a relaxed holiday.
 The contemporary spacious rooms with breath-taking views suit both families and couples alike.
-A minimalistic designed boutique hotel in close proximity to Ornos and Korfos beach keeps you away from the crowds during the peak season, whilst it is just a stone’s throw away from restaurants and bars in Ornos.
+A minimalistic designed boutique hotel near Ornos and Korfos beach keeps you away from the crowds during the peak season, while it is just a stone’s throw away from restaurants and bars.

 BEST TIME TO VISIT MYKONOS

-With beautiful sandy beaches, crystal clear waters and picturesque Mykonos town it is easy to understand why Mykonos has become one the most popular Greek islands.
+With beautiful sandy beaches, crystal clear waters and picturesque Mykonos town, it is easy to understand why Mykonos has become one of the most famous Greek islands.
 Visitors flock to Mykonos in millions, hence make plans upon your personal preferences.

 For those who are after good weather in Mykonos, the best time to visit the island is during July and August.
-With the lowest rainfall and the warmest weather, it is a perfect time for swimming.
-As the results, the island is packed with visitors and the prices skyrocket.
+With the lowest rainfall and the warmest weather, it is also a perfect time for swimming.
+As a result, the island is packed with visitors, and the prices skyrocket.
 Make sure you pre-book in advance.

 For those who are after the wildest nightlife, the best time to visit Mykonos is during the summer months.
-The best time for clubbing is late June until middle of September, with the busiest time in late July and August.
+The best time for clubbing is late June until the middle of September, with the busiest time in late July and also August.
 The famous clubs and beach parties with DJ are drawing the crowds to the island.
-Days are warm, however expect hordes of tourists.
+Days are warm, however, expect hordes of tourists.

 MONEY SAVING TIPS IN MYKONOS

-- Travel during the off season (June, September and October)
+- travel during the off-season (June, September and also October)

-- Use Public Buses – it is the cheapest way around the island and the buses will save you hassle (there is not enough parking space on the island)
+- use public buses – it is the most affordable way around the island, and the buses will save you the hassle (there is not enough parking space on the island)